awslabs/damo/USAGE.md

   - `show`, and `status` are included
 - For recording the access monitoring results and visualizing those
   - `record` and `report` are included
-- For convenient use of `damo`
+- For more convenient use of `damo`
   - `version` and `fmt_json` are included

 Every subcommand also provides `--help` option, which shows the basic usage of it.
-Below sections introduce more details about major subcommands among those.
+Below sections introduce more details about the major subcommands.

-Note that some of the subcommands that not described in this document would be in experimental stage.
+Note that some of the subcommands that not described in this document would be in experimental stage, or not assumed to be used in major use cases.
 Those could be deprecated and removed without any notice and grace periods.

 DAMON Control (Access Monitoring and Monitoring-based System Optimization)